The following guide will give you the tips you need to write an outstanding summary statement for your resume by showing you:

 What Is a Summary Statement on a Resume?

-A resume summary, also called a summary statement, is a short paragraph, typically 3 to 5 lines long, at the beginning of your resume.
+A resume summary, also called a summary statement or professional summary, is a short paragraph, typically 3 to 5 lines long, that sits right at the top of your resume, directly under your contact information.

 • Relevant skills